 -How far will you climb?

-Kimura: "About 6 hours."
+Kimura:"About 6 hours."

-Chiba: "Imahara-kun, who I mentioned earlier, wasn't there at the time (laughs).
-The second time Imahara-kun took me around, it was four and a half hours."
+Chiba:"At that time, Imahara-kun, who we were just talking about, wasn't there (laughs).
+The second time Imahara-kun dragged me around, it was four and a half hours."

 -What kind of slope is it?